top of page

 How Much Does It Cost to Furnish an Apartment?

-Costs vary based on apartment size, furniture quality, and whether you choose new, used, or DIY options.
-Here’s a general estimate for essential furniture, décor, and kitchenware:
+The cost to furnish an apartment depends on apartment size, furniture quality, and your choices between new, used, or DIY options.
+Here's a realistic estimate for essential furniture, décor, and kitchenware:

 • Studio Apartment: $2,000–$5,500